 From the first enquiry, through to the day you welcome your child or children into your home, and beyond, we’ll be by your side.
 Below we've provided a brief summary about each stage of the adoption process to help you understand what to expect.

 Get in touch and talk to us

-A social worker will come and visit you at your home to discuss the adoption process in more detail.
+A social worker or recruitment manager will arrange a virtual Initial Meeting to discuss the adoption process in more detail.
 We will need to ask you some detailed questions regarding your background, health, home and work life.
 If you decide to proceed further and we are able to invite you forward we will ask you to complete a Registration of Interest.

 “The process to be approved adopters was emotional but interestingly cathartic”

 This phase of the adoption process is known as ‘Stage 1’ and typically takes up to two months.
 During Stage 1 we’ll conduct a series of checks, consult your referees and provide you with training and preparation materials.
 A decision will then be made about whether we feel we are able to invite you forward to Stage 2.